dgxo/dgxo.github.io/docs/index.md

 1. Services used by the file, using `GetService`
     - Services should never be fetched anywhere else in the file, or by indexing `game`
 1. Module imports, using `require`
+    - Use the name of the module for its variable name
 1. Constants
 1. Variables and functions
 1. (if module) The object the module returns